 Why?
 I hear you ask…

-Well, Australian Government Offices ie: Passport Office, Department of Transport, etc… will only accept Australian issued official marriage certificates as proof of marriage and as your marriage has been registered in the foreign country you were married in, issuing a second marriage certificate in Australia is possible – so, it’s the Legal Change of Name Certificate for you.
+Well, Australian Government Offices ie: Passport Office, Department of Transport, etc… will only accept Australian issued official marriage certificates as proof of marriage and as your marriage has been registered in the foreign country you were married in, issuing a second marriage certificate in Australia is impossible – so, it’s the Legal Change of Name Certificate for you.

 If you were born overseas, live overseas and were married overseas…. but became an Australian citizen before the marriage occurred, then your (legalised) overseas marriage certificate may be accepted – read the info on the passport office’s website for more information.

 If you do decide to take your partner’s name through marriage, here’s what happens:

 - You apply to BDM in the state that you got married for a BDM stamped copy of your official Marriage Certificate.
 In Western Australia, this can be done online, by post or in person.
 The document shows the details of your marriage and also has the Registration Number of your marriage in the top right corner.